 Our business is subject to various forms of government regulation, including U.S. Federal and state tax preparer regulations, financial consumer protection and privacy regulations, state regulations, franchise regulations and foreign regulations.
-See further discussion of these items in our Item 14.
-Risk Factors and <a href="Item 7 under "Regulatory Environment" of this Form 10-K.
+See further discussion of these items in our Item 1A.
+Risk Factors and Item 7 under "Regulatory Environment" of this Form 10-K.